mlpack/mlpack/doc/user/methods/nca.md

 ---

-Learn a distance metric on the satellite dataset, using 32-bit floating point to represent the data and metric.
+Learn a distance metric on the ionosphere dataset, using 32-bit floating point to represent the data and metric.

 ```c++
 // See https://datasets.mlpack.org/ionosphere.csv.